simoninireland/epyc/doc/labnotebook.rst

 Results are stored using the :term:`results dict` structure of parameters, experimental results, and metadata.
 There may be many results dicts associated with each parameter point.
-The most flexible way to add results is using the :meth:`LabNotebook.addResults` method, which handles single and sets of results.

-.. automethod :: LabNotebook.addResults

-There is also a single-result version of the same method.

 .. automethod :: LabNotebook.addResult